goetzrobin/spartan/README.md

 DOCKER_HOST=unix:///Users/[YOUR_USER_ACCOUNT_NAME]/.docker/run/docker.sock supabase start
 ```

-For more info see [this issue on GitHub.](https://github.com/supabase/cli/issues/167)
+For more info, see [this issue on GitHub.](https://github.com/supabase/cli/issues/167)

 ##### Connect to local DB

-The previous step can take a while as all the docker images have to be downloaded first.
+The previous step can take a while as all the docker images must be downloaded first.
-However, once everything completes you will see a console output that looks like this:
+However, once everything completes, you will see a console output that looks like this:

 ```
-Started supabase local development setup.
+Started Supabase local development setup.

          API URL: http://localhost:54321
           DB URL: postgresql://postgres:postgres@localhost:54322/postgres